Erik-Han/Fun/README.md

 # Projects
-These are a few projects I have made throughout high school.
-They can be viewed if you download the jar files (java is required).
-The source code is in the respective project folders.
+This directoy contains a few projects I have made throughout high school.
+They can be run if you download the .jar files (java is required).
+The source code for each project can be found in the respective project folders.

 -----

-Ecosystem Simulation: This is a model of the interactions between a species of predator and prey in an environment.
-It simulates the original chaotic fluctuations in the population of both species and how they stabilize as time passes.
+Ecosystem Simulation: This is a model of a simple food chain in an evironment with a predator, consumer, and producer.
+It simulates the fluctuations in the population of the predator and consumer and how they stabilize as time passes.

 Controls